Background pattern

 • If your placenta is separating from the wall of your uterus.

-• If you or your baby have other conditions that may be hazardous to continue with the pregnancy.
+• If you or your baby have other conditions that could be dangerous to continue with the pregnancy.

 Do not use Atosiban SUN if you are affected by any of these situations.
-If you are unsure, inform your doctor, midwife, or pharmacist before Atosiban SUN is administered to you.
+If you are not sure, tell your doctor, midwife or pharmacist before you are given Atosiban SUN.

 Warnings and precautions

-• If you think your waters have broken (premature rupture of membranes).
+• If you think your waters have broken (premature rupture of your membranes).

 • If you have kidney or liver problems.